Fa-bi-an/starter-cookie/Readme.md

 # Starter Cookie
-A lightweight cookiecutter template for data science projects using poetry.
+A lightweight cookiecutter template for data science projects using poetry, inspired by the awesome [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) Project.

 ## Prerequisites
 In order to use this template, you need to have the following packages installed on your system: